 A relatively small number of distribution partners currently deliver a significant percentage of traffic to our merchant listings.
 Yahoo!
-Search Marketing is our largest distribution partner and delivers traffic to our merchant listings which collectively represents approximately 8% of our total revenue for the three months ended
+Search Marketing is our largest distribution partner and delivers traffic to our merchant listings which collectively represents approximately 7% of our total revenue for the six months ended June 30, 2007.

-March 31, 2007.
 Separately, Yahoo!
-Search Marketing was responsible for 39% of our total revenue during the same period principally in respect of the revenues associated with our network of domains.
+Search Marketing was responsible for 38% of our total revenue during the same period principally in respect of the revenues associated with our network of domains.

-Our existing agreement with Yahoo! terminates, if not renewed, in the latter part of 2007.
 Our existing agreements with many of our other larger distribution partners permit either company to terminate without penalty on short notice and are primarily structured on a variable-payment basis, under which we make payments based on a specified percentage of revenue or based on the number of paid click-throughs.
 We intend to continue devoting resources in support of our larger distribution partners, but there are no guarantees that these relationships will remain in place over the short- or long-term.
 In addition, we cannot be assured that any of these distribution partners will continue to generate current levels of revenue for us or that we will be able to maintain the applicable variable payment terms at their current levels.
 A loss of any of these distribution partners or a decrease in revenue due to lower traffic or less favorable variable payment terms from any one of these distribution relationships could have an adverse effect on our revenue, and the loss of Yahoo! or any other large distribution partner could have a material adverse effect on our business, financial condition and results of operations.